venk120soft/Javasript-learnings/README.md

 Web worker has no acess to
 window object, document object and parent object, however it has access to navigator, xmlhttp request  user agent, geo location, cookeyenabled, application cache, href, setTimeOut()/ ClearTimeOut(), setinterval()/clearInterval()
 Note: Async calls or ajax calls are

-## pass by Value or pass by Ref in javascript
-Javascript Always pass the parameters to the functions by Value
+## Call Apply Bind

 # Question and Answers
 ## What is Javascript?
 Is it synchronous or Asynchronous?
 Javascript is a single threaded, case sensitive, object oriented programming language It is intially created for making the web pages alive.
 It is used to create and control the web content.

+## pass by Value or pass by Ref in javascript
+Javascript Always pass the parameters to the functions by Value

 ## Define scope in Javascript?
 Lexical scope, global scope , block scope